kellenproctor/FSND-P4-conference-organization/README.md

 For the session methods, I decided to use querystrings instead of path arguments for the parameters.
 I think this makes the API calls a bit more elegant, and also simplifies the path.

 ###Task 3: Come up with 2 additional queries
-1. It would be useful for a user attending a conference to see all the sessions they are interested in attending, sorted by start time.
-So essentially the user is querying Session for all sessions in a specific conferences entity group, then sorting for date and start time.
+1. A user attending a conference would probably like to see all the sessions they are interested in attending, sorted by start time.
+So essentially the user is querying Session for all sessions in a specific conference's entity group, then sorting for date and start time.
+This helps a user to plan which sessions they'll attend, especially if they're interested in two session at the same time.

 Code:
 ```